This is an experimental integration. Use with caution.

 The Redshift Spectrum integration has known limitations in its behavior.

 Whenever Delta Lake generates updated manifests, it atomically overwrites existing manifest files.
 Therefore, Redshift Spectrum will always see a consistent view of the data files; it will see all of the old version files or all of the new version files.
-However, the granularity of the consistency guarantees depends on whether the table is partitioned or not.
+However, the granularity of the consistency guarantees depends on whether or not the table is partitioned.

-- Partitioned tables: A manifest file is partitioned in the same Hive-partitioning-style directory structure as the original Delta table.
+Partitioned tables: A manifest file is partitioned in the same Hive-partitioning-style directory structure as the original Delta table.
 This means that each partition is updated atomically, and Redshift Spectrum will see a consistent view of each partition but not a consistent view across partitions.
 Furthermore, since all manifests of all partitions cannot be updated together, concurrent attempts to generate manifests can lead to different partitions having manifests of different versions.
+While this consistency guarantee under data change is weaker than that of reading Delta tables with Spark, it is still stronger than formats like Parquet as they do not provide partition-level consistency.

 Depending on what storage system you are using for Delta tables, it is possible to get incorrect results when Redshift Spectrum concurrently queries the manifest while the manifest files are being rewritten.
 In file system implementations that lack atomic file overwrites, a manifest file may be momentarily unavailable.
 Hence, use manifests with caution if their updates are likely to coincide with queries from Redshift Spectrum.